Comparison

 | Setup complexity | Low | Medium |

-| Pricing entry | Free tier | Free/open-source + optional paid services |
+| Pricing entry | Free beta access | Free/open-source + optional paid services |

 | Privacy posture | Privacy-forward managed workflows | Privacy-first and no stored code/context |